gonzalezreal/gonzalezreal.github.io/_posts/2015-12-31-ios-cell-registration-reusing-with-swift-protocol-extensions-and-generics.md

 ---
 layout: single
-title:  "iOS Cell Registration & Reusing with Swift Protocol Extensions and Generics"
+title: "iOS Cell Registration and Reusing with Swift Protocol Extensions and Generics"
+tags:
+  - generics
+  - protocol extensions
+  - uikit
 date: 2015-12-31 11:47:16 +0100
 ---
 A common task when developing iOS apps is to register custom cell subclasses for both `UITableView` and `UICollectionView`.
 Well, that is if you don’t use Storyboards, of course.